Best Ways to Welcome Spring in New England

 Life’s A Beach!

 We all know the price we pay for a seaside summer vacation – clogged roads, packed beaches, noise, and high prices.
 Spring or fall is the perfect time to head towards the ocean to enjoy a quiet walk or picnic on the beach, coastal biking, and perhaps even a discounted stay at a cozy inn – all without the frustration of battling crowds.
 The shoulder-season just might become your favorite season to head to the shore!
-See how Yankee Editor Mel Allen spent a fall weekend in Provincetown or our 2010 piece on Outer Cape Cod in Spring.
+Why not spend a budget spring weekend on Nantucket or take a trip to “more than just a beach town” Wells, Maine?

 Don’t Know Much About History?

 Ready to stretch your legs and learn something new?
 Spring is a great time to take in some of New England’s history.
-Head to the Patriots’ Day Reenactment at Concord and Lexington, walk the Boston Freedom Trail and chat with an official Freedom Trail Player, or check out some of the area’s premiere living history museums, like Plimoth Plantation, Sturbridge Village, Mystic Seaport, or Strawbery Banke.
+Head to the Patriots’ Day Reenactment at Concord and Lexington in April, walk the Boston Freedom Trail and chat with an official Freedom Trail Player, or check out some of the area’s premiere living history museums, like Plimoth Plantation or Old Sturbridge Village in Massachusetts, Connecticut’s Mystic Seaport, or Strawbery Banke in Portsmouth, New Hampshire.

 You Scream I Scream!